Glanmire, Queensland: Geography

-Glamire is 6 km south-east of Gympie's central business district via Bruce Highway.
+Glanmire is 6 km south-east of Gympie's central business district via Bruce Highway.
 It is bounded by the North Coast railway line to the northeast, Six Mile Creek to the east and southeast, Mary River to the south-west and Hall Road to the north-west.
 It contains the Gympie Industrial Estate.

+The Bruce Highway enters the locality from the south (Kybong) and exits to the north (Monkland).

 History

 The locality was named after the town of Glanmire, County Cork, Ireland.

+In 2018, Six Mile Oval was renamed Ray Warren Oval in recognition of Ray Warren who had been involved with the local Aussie Rules team, the Gympie Cats, for 37 years.